azhu513/azhu513.github.io/about.md

 <!-- ![Profile Image]({{ site.url }}/{{ site.picture }}) -->

-I am currently a statistician and bioinformatics scientist at [Genentech](https://www.gene.com/) OMNI Bioinformatics.
-From 2019-2021, I was a scientist of computational biology at [23andMe Therapeutics](https://therapeutics.23andme.com/).
+I am currently a statistician and bioinformatics scientist at [Genentech](https://www.gene.com/) OMNI Bioinformatics department.
+In 2019-2021, I was a scientist of computational biology at [23andMe Therapeutics](https://therapeutics.23andme.com/).
 I also serve as one of the organizers of the [Bay Area Biotech-Pharma Statistics (BBSW) Meetups](https://www.bbsw.org/meetupabout).

 I graduated with a PhD from the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at [The University of North Carolina Chapel Hill](https://unc.edu) in 2019.
 I worked with [Dr. Michael Love](https://mikelove.github.io) and [Dr. Joseph Ibrahim](https://sph.unc.edu/adv_profile/joseph-g-ibrahim-phd/) to develop statistical methods for sequence count data and integrative functional genomics.
 During my PhD I worked at the [Biostatistics Core](https://unclineberger.org/biostats/) of [Lineberger Comprehensive Cancer Center](https://unclineberger.org/) collaborating with oncologists on multiple clinical and genomics studies.
 I also worked with [Dr. Donglin Zeng](http://bios.unc.edu/~dzeng/) on estimating and testing causal effects of drug/drug-drug interactions with electronic medical records (EMR).